CS 467 - Course Information

 On the other hand, there are questions of intellectual property and academic integrity.
 These are considerably murkier waters than you may face, for example, writing a history paper, or doing a problem set in math.
 With code, you can "accomplish" spectacular things by copying the right chunks of code without ever knowing how it works.

 For the most part, navigating these waters is on your head.
 I encourage you to help classmates to debug misbehaving code.
-I encourage you to post questions (and answers!) on Piazza.
+I encourage you to post questions (and answers!) on Slack.
 But you need to do so in a way that respects other people's work and in a way that contributes to your intellectual development rather than hindering it (or trying to mask your lack of it).
-As such, don't just go looking for code that you can turn in to satisfy an assignment.
-You can probably find some, but it won't help you much, and I'll probably be able to tell.
+With no grades, there is no benefit to turning in correct work that you don't understand, so please do yourself a favor and don't just go looking for code you can turn in to satisfy an assignment.

 Policies: Do not work collaboratively unless indicated by the assignment.
 You can help one another, and work together, but you cannot work jointly on the same assignment.
 I do not want to see identical assignments that differ only in the name at the top.
 If someone does show you code (as an explanation or asking for debugging help), do not copy it.
 Retain ideas, and go away and write your own version later.
 Attribute any ideas, etc, that you pick up (this goes for classmates, books, online resources, etc).
 Be explicit.
 Tell me where you got the idea, approach, technique, etc. Explain what your contribution was.
 Make sure that your contribution demonstrates that you understand what was not your work alone.
 Finally, if you have any doubts, ask me first.